bs-community/awesome-minecraft/readme.md

 - [Cyber Optics](https://www.planetminecraft.com/texture-pack/cyber-optics-v10/) - Sci-Fi resource pack.
 - [Soartex](https://soartex.net/) - Smooth resource pack with mod support.
 - [BetterVanillaBuilding](https://www.curseforge.com/minecraft/texture-packs/bettervanillabuilding) - Adds loads of new blocks with connected textures in optifine.
+- [Fresh Animations](https://modrinth.com/resourcepack/fresh-animations) - Overhaul to most mobs in the default look of Minecraft.
+The aim is to make the mobs more dynamic and believable.

 ## Shader Packs